Of the 307 area drycleaning shops we evaluated in our last full, published

 that the drycleaner is at fault, then DLI will notify the drycleaner.
 Drycleaners

-DLI laboratory judgment and compensate you according to the "Fair
+DLI laboratory judgment and compensate customers according to the Fair

 Although the DLI process is often helpful, keep in mind that the cleaner

 your garment comes back with a stain that the shop caused to be permanently

 a better sequence of stain removal steps.
 Furthermore, even if the stain